algolia/kubernetes-hands-on/13-affinity-anti-affinity/README.md

 Running the same pods on the same host can improve network performances.
 A use case would be to try to have your application and its cache on the same node, to reduce latency.

-Hinting kubernetes to run multiple pods on different nodes is a good way to improve fail-over.
+Hinting k8s to run multiple pods on different nodes is a good way to improve fail-over.
 Example, if you have 3 nodes, and an application replicated 3 times.
 It would be unwise to have all the pods running on the same node.
 With pod anti-affinity you can ask k8s to schedule one pod on each node.

 ### Common configuration